greenelab/deep-review/sections/02_intro.md

 ### Will deep learning transform the study of human disease?

-What would need to be true for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?
-With this review we set out to address this question, setting a high bar for "transform."
-Specifically, we sought to identify whether deep learning was a disruptive innovation that would induce a strategic inflection point on the practice of biology or medicine.
+With this review, we set out to address the question: what would need to be true for deep learning to transform how we categorize, study, and treat individuals to maintain or restore health?
+We chose a high bar for "transform."
+Specifically, we sought to identify whether deep learning was a disruptive innovation that would induce a strategic inflection point on the practice of biology or medicine. `TODO: define SIP / andy grove`

 There are numerous examples where deep learning has been applied to biological problems and produced somewhat improved results, and there are numerous reviews that have focused on general applications of deep learning in biology [@doi:10.1038/nbt.3313 @doi:10.1002/minf.201501008